tharun15/CKA/ckaexam2025/task5-ingress-to-gatewayapi/migration-instructions.md

 ## Testing the Migration

 After applying the Gateway API resources, you should be able to access the application using the new hostname configuration.
-The execute.sh script installs Nginx Gateway Controller (a Gateway API implementation) configured for NodePort access, alongside the Nginx Ingress Controller for the Ingress resource.
+The execute.sh script installs Nginx Gateway Fabric (a Gateway API implementation) configured for NodePort access, alongside the Nginx Ingress Controller for the Ingress resource.

 ## Completing the Migration